mrINEX/learn-English/README.md

        [want], believe, [believe in], hope, want to, [break], to break free,
 sentence: He agreed to help us.
 I had a road accident.
 [I hurt my head.]
 Nobody died but many people cried.
 [I was in urgent need of help.
 He let us go.]
        I don't believe you.
 How can you believe him?
 I believe in love.
 [I believe you.
 I believe in you.]
 Let's hope for the best.
 [Do these people know each other?]
 I hope to leave work earlier today.
 He hopes for the best.
 [I want to break free.]
 I want to believe.
 [I want to know what love is.]
 Nobody wants to be lonly.
 I want a new car.
 I want to learn English.
 I want to speak English very well.

+29.06
+words: hate, simple, [please - to please - pleased] (with) [satisfy - satisfied], curiosity, glad, [quite | quiet], [surprise - surprised], [worry - worried], be worried,
+sentence: I like you.
+I love you.
+I don't like.
+Do you love this girl?
+[I hate.]
+They love each other.
+Could you repeate please?
+Keep quiet, please.
+[You can not please everybody.]
+It is hard to please her.
+[You will never please everyone.]
+They are pleased [with] their new flat.
+He is satisfied [with] his new project.
+[Is she satisfied with her job?]
+Does she look surprised.
+He is not pleased with his new job.
+I am not satisfied with my new job.
+We worry about you.
+[Don't worry about it.]
+You should not worry about it.
+[Why should I worry about it?]
+I am worried about Olga.
+It's so hard to surprise you.